Coffin Tools & Frame

 S.S.
 Elder, a welder in Springfield, Illinois, was given the duty of sealing President Abraham Lincoln’s coffin before his burial on May 4, 1865.

+S.S.
 Elder saved each tool he used to perform the task, eventually preserving them permanently in a shadow box.
-His carefully handwritten labels describe each tool and document his role in Lincoln’s funeral.
+His carefully handwritten labels describing each tool and document his role in Lincoln’s funeral.

 Elder was one of the millions of Americans who realized they were witnessing a unique moment in history.
-Thousands of people who paid their respects to Lincoln as his funeral train wound its way from Washington, D.C., to Springfield, Illinois, saved the ribbons, pins or other mementos from their brush with history.
-Explore the path of Lincoln’s Funeral Train.
+Thousands of people who paid their respects to Lincoln as his funeral train wound its way from Washington, D.C., to Springfield, Illinois, saved ribbons, pins or other mementos from their brush with history.

 S.S.
 Elder’s Soldering Tools